Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is a single, efficient sentence that front-loads the core purpose ('Add a comment to an issue in Linear') and adds a useful note on threaded replies.
-There is no wasted verbiage, making it appropriately sized and well-structured.
+The description is a single, concise sentence that front-loads the core purpose ('Add a comment to an issue').
+It is free of redundancy and every word adds value.
+No wasted space.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.